-If you play Super Munchkin with one Class, you get all the advantages of being that Class (the ability to equip Class-only Items, monsters with penalties against that Class suffer those penalties) and none of the disadvantages (you can equip Items forbidden to that Class, and monsters do not get bonuses because of your Class).
-If the Class has an ability that has a cost, however, you must still pay it - you aren't that Super!
+If you play Alliance with a single Army, you get all the advantages of being that Army (the ability to equip Army-only Items, and monsters with penalties against that Army suffer those penalties) but none of the disadvantages (monsters do not get bonuses because of your Army).
+If the Army has an ability that has a cost, however, you still have to pay it, soldier!

-If you play Super Munchkin with two Classes, you have all the normal advantages and disadvantages of both Classes.
+If you play Alliance while you have two

+Armies, you have all the normal advantages and disadvantages of both Armies.